P4ELTE/t4p4s/README.md

         `./t4p4s.sh :l2fwd verbose`
     - Verbose output for the switch
         `./t4p4s.sh :l2fwd dbg`
+    - Even more verbose output for the switch `./t4p4s.sh :l2fwd dbg=1`
     - In addition, statistics can be displayed at the end `./t4p4s.sh :l2fwd dbg stats`
     - For per-packet statistics, use `stats=1`